Pants distances of knotted surfaces in 4-manifolds: New invariants of pairs (X,F)

 It is useful to visualize each disk set $\Dcal_i$ as a cloud in the respective complex of curves.
 This invariant then measures the minimal distance within the clouds, over all diagrams with clouds separated by efficient pairs.
 See \autoref{fig:islands} for a graphic representation.
 In the proofs, we will also often refer to $\Dcal_i$ as an \textit{island}.

 \begin{definition} Let $F$ be a surface embedded in a closed 4-manifold $X$.
 The \textit{$\Lcal_n^*$-invariant} of the pair $(X,F)$ is the smallest $\Lcal_n^*(\Tcal)$ amongst all $n$-sections for $(X,F)$ having minimal complexity $(g,b)$.
-The \textit{$\Lcal^\Pcal_n$-invariant} of $(X,F)$ is defined the same way. \end{definition}
+The \textit{$\Lcal^\Pcal_n$-invariant} of $(X,F)$ is defined the same way. \end{definition} We now demonstrate these definitions in detail with an example. \begin{example}[Trisection of $\mathcal{C}_1$ and $\mathcal{C}_2$ in $\mathbb{CP}^2$] Let $\mathcal{C}_d$ denote the degree $d$ complex curve in the complex projective plane.
+For $d=1,2$, $\mc{C}_d$ admits c-irreducible bridge trisections with complexities $(g,k;b,c)=(1,0;1,1)$.
+The red, blue, and green curves in \autoref{fig:c1paths} and \autoref{fig:c2paths} on the torus with two marked points combine to make doubly pointed bridge trisection diagrams for $\mc{C}_1$ and $\mc{C}_2,$ respectively.
+We now provide paths in the dual curve complex and the pants complex, giving the upper estimate for $\mathcal{L}^*_3$ and $\mathcal{L}^\Pcal_3$, respectively.
+Readers are encouraged to consult \autoref{fig:c1paths} and \autoref{fig:c2paths}.
+There are two main steps.